Human Resources Officer

-Under supervision from the HR Manager, ECA, the HR Officer maintains an efficient and effective human resources function at the designated region.
-S/he works closely with finance and programme teams to create a more efficient and effective human resources function for an agile, responsive, and high performance Interpeace.
+Under supervision from the Regional HR Manager, the HR Officer maintains an efficient and effective human resources function at the designated region.
+S/he works closely with finance, administration and programme teams to create a more efficient and effective human resources function for an agile, responsive, and high performance Interpeace.

 Purpose and General Overview

 The HR Officer will be part of team that implements talent management and development interventions, key HR initiatives and the HR strategy to ensure that the frameworks are appropriate for and relevant in Rwanda programme, and overall Interpeace organizational objectives.